tn74/reem/docs/gettingstarted.rst

 Set Up Tutorial
 ================================

-In REEM, data is between client programs and a centralized Redis server.
+In REEM, data is passed between client programs and a centralized Redis server.
 This tutorial will demonstrate how to set up the server and connect to it with a REEM client.
 Both the server and client will run on the local machine.